sp2ong/SRFRS/README.md

-# SR-FRS Radio Module Programming not for SA818
+# SR-FRS Radio Module Programming( pin to pin replace SA-818 Module)

 My friend (W6IPA) and I developed a versatile Raspberry-Pi hat that can be used for Allstar, Echolink, APRS, or any digital modes.